-Basic: The University provides each employee with a $25,000 life insurance policy.
+- Basic: The University system provides each employee with a $25,000 basic life insurance policy.
 This is a double indemnity policy and would be doubled in the event of accidental death of the employee.
-Supplemental:

-Employees have the option to elect supplemental life insurance based on 1, 2, 3, 4 or 5 times their benefits base (annual salary) rounded to the next higher thousand.
+- Supplemental: Employees have the option to elect supplemental life insurance (with matching AD&D) based on 1-8 times their benefits base (annual salary) up to a maximum of $2.5 million.
 The premiums are based on age and salary.
-The supplemental life insurance is also a double indemnity policy, and would be doubled in the event of accidental death.
-Application for enrollment in supplemental life insurance outside of the first 30 days of employment requires evidence of insurability (4x or 5x during the initial employment period (first 30 days of employment) also requires evidence of insurability.
+Application for enrollment in supplemental life insurance outside of the first 30 days of employment requires Evidence of Insurability (EOI).
+EOI is also required for coverage over $500,000.

-Employees may elect up to $30,000 of spouse life without evidence of insurability during the initial employment period, and may apply for up to $250,000 of spouse life (in $10,000 increments) with evidence of insurability.
-Application to increase spouse life after the initial employment period requires evidence of insurability.
+- Spouse Life: Employees may elect up to $50,000 of spouse life without EOI during the initial employment period, and may apply for up to $500,000 of spouse life (in $10,000 increments) with EOI.
+Application to increase spouse life after the initial employment period requires EOI.

-Child Life: Child life insurance to cover all eligible children in the amount of $10,000 can be elected during the initital employment period or within 30 days of a qualifing event without evidence of insurability.
+- Child Life: Child life to cover all eligible dependent children in the amount of $5,000, $10,000 or $15,000 can be elected during the initial employment period or within 30 days of a qualifying event without EOI.

-The life insurance plan booklet can be accessed/printed at http://www.usg.edu/hr/benefits/life_insurance/.
+The life insurance plan booklet may be accessed/printed at www.usg.edu/hr/benefits/life_insurance/.

 Health insurance plans offered to benefits eligible employees are: